 When the first chemical herbicides were introduced in the 1940s, they gave farmers new tools that helped increase efficiency and more effectively protect crops from damaging weeds.

-Introduced as the active ingredient in Roundup® in the 1970s, glyphosate is a non-selective herbicide, which means that it can eliminate almost any type of plant to which it is applied – even desirable plants.
-It grew in prominence in modern agriculture as an important tool in Integrated Weed Management after the introduction of genetically modified crops, which allowed farmers to use the herbicide in a way that eliminated weeds without harming desirable plants.
+Introduced as the active ingredient in the original Roundup® in the 1970s, glyphosate is a non-selective herbicide, which means that it can eliminate almost any type of plant to which it is applied – even desirable plants.
+It grew in prominence in modern agriculture as an important too after the introduction of genetically modified crops, which allowed farmers to use the herbicide in a way that eliminated weeds without harming desirable plants.
 Today, glyphosate serves as an active ingredient in hundreds of crop protection products currently registered and approved for use in agriculture, vegetation management, lawn care, gardening and more.

 The ability to effectively control weeds while preserving the environment is essential to productivity in modern farming.